Hobeen-Moon/MoonHobeen_resume/docs/index.md

 - Pulled Qualtrics survey through API, analyzed it with R, and built interactive dashboard with a Shiny app
 - Saved more than 60% of time for faculties in matching students with future employers

+## Technical Skills
+- blah
+- blah
+- blah
+- blah

 ## Service History

 `2013-2015`
 __Servive Missionary__, Seoul, Korea

+- Enhanced training quality by translating 35+ meetings in English – Korean, English – Chinese
+- Managed and directed more than 190 volunteers in setting and achieving organizational goals
+- Increased efficiency of volunteer area efforts by developing a new language study system by serving as assistant to president

 `2011-2013`
 __Republic of Korea Army Reserve__, Incheon, Korea

+- Recognized for providing exceptional translation skills and lead Korean & US army combined combat training
+- Trained 15+new soldiers and effectively delegated tasks achieving greater performance and quality of service
+- Replaced outdated hardware to improve performance and troubleshot and addressed the server issue
 <!-- ### Footer

 Last updated: May 2013 -->